Zayn-Rekhi/CS180GroupProject/README.md

 Each user contains fields  username, bio, password, profile picture, and ID.
 Each user also maintain lists of permissions, friends, blocked users, and posts.
 The class has functionalities to access the posts from other users.
-Users have accessors and mutators for each of the fields There are 10 test cases
+Users have accessors and mutators for each of the fields.
+There are 10 test cases
 1. Ensures functionality of initializing users
 2. Ensures functionality of the accessor and mutator methods